 All she does is sits and shifts.

 41.)
-Does your sport shop stock short socks with spots?
+Does your sports shop stock short socks with spots?

 For kneading of noodles, ’twere needless, you see;